Military history of Cuba: 16th and 17th centuries

 Owing to its strategic location along the Europe–Americas trade route, Spanish Cuba served as a crucial gateway to the Caribbean.
 Consequently, Cuba faced attacks from Spain's major colonial rivals to seize the "gateway", with attempts to seize control intensifying from the mid-16th century onward.
 In addition to other colonial rivals, the relatively undefended coastline resulted in privateers and pirates to raid the colony as well.

 Spanish territories in the Caribbean, including Cuba, relied on private individuals to preserve the internal peace and defend the colony's territorial integrity.
 These individuals initially came from privately financed conquistador armies, followed by organizations of volunteer troops and locally organized militia companies among the settlers at the end of the 16th century.
 Recognizing the vital role played by volunteer civilian militias in safeguarding its colonies, Spanish authorities in Cuba went out of their way to guarantee free white colonists and the free Black and multiracial population the right to bear arms.
 The first formal militia companies were organized in 1586, responding to the threat against English privateers.
 From the 16th to the end of the 18th century, organized civilian militias formed the bulk of the Spanish Empire's fighting force in Cuba, with the number of permanent militia companies in Cuba having increased in the late 17th century to match the number of attacks on the colony.

 Taíno resistance against Spanish colonial rule

 A statue of Hatuey, a Taíno cacique who fought against Spanish rule, in Baracoa, Cuba.

 Several Taíno caciques (chiefs) led resistance movements against Spanish colonial rule in the early 16th century.
 The first major Taíno resistance in the Caribbean against Spanish-rule culminated in Cuba after Hatuey, a cacique who had led a revolt on Hispaniola since 1502, expanded his efforts to Cuba.
-In 1511, he and 400 followers set out for Cuba by canoe, seeking to rally the island’s Taíno against the Spanish.
+In 1511, he and 400 followers set out for Cuba by canoe, seeking to rally the island's Taíno against the Spanish.
 Hatuey led a guerrilla campaign that kept the Spanish confined to their fort at Baracoa for three months before being overwhelmed by a Spanish counteroffensive.
 Hatuey was captured and executed in February 1512.
 Other notable Taíno resistances includes one led by Guamá in the 1530s.

+Slave revolts

+The first revolt by enslaved Black people in Cuba was the Jobabó Slave Revolt in 1532, which occurred at a gold mine in Jobabo.
+The rebellion was quickly suppressed, and the heads of the leaders were placed on stakes outside the town.
+A subsequent slave rebellion took place in 1538.

+Fears of further slave rebellions among White Cubans led to several massacres against Afro-Cubans in response to real and alleged revolts and conspiracies, including those in 1792, 1793, 1795, 1814, 1844, and 1912.